 - In the Evernote application for Windows, there are three columns for notebooks, pages and page display from left to right.
 You can close a column for more breathing space.

-- Both OneNote and Evernote have a web clipper which can clip webpages and copy them to a note, but the Evernote has a very advanced web clipper.
-You can select which area you want to clip of a webpage and you can annotate the clipping.
+- Both OneNote and Evernote have a web clipper which can clip web pages and copy them to a note, but the Evernote has a very advanced web clipper.
+You can select which area you want to clip a webpage and you can annotate the clipping.
 You can also select where your clipping goes rather than just letting Evernote make a new note for that clip.
-This will allow you to select the web clipping screenshot to go to particular note in Evernote.
+This will allow you to select the web clipping screenshot to go to a particular note in Evernote.

 - In Evernote, you can give direct links to other notes in a notebook which is very useful for things like documentation.
-This gives your notebook a Wiki like feel where there are links for everything that is happening in your notebook.
+This gives your notebook a Wiki-like feel where there are links for everything that is happening in your notebook.

 - Evernote has a better tagging system for notes.
 You can type out any tag you want so that you can search that tag easily.
 OneNote forces you to create a tag and then save it before applying it.

 - Evernote has a far more powerful search engine than OneNote, with at least twenty different types of search queries to narrow down your search for the best results.